 It’s the second highest single-day number of new cases so far to be reported in the state after Wednesday’s record-breaking 2,457 new cases.

-On Oct.
-15, MSDH reported 192 new cases and one new death for the six southernmost counties.
+On Dec.
+3, MSDH reported 326 new cases and two new deaths for the six southernmost counties.